 Take Final Exam

-Almost every week (Some regions span two weeks but we only need one quiz) I post a mini quiz – 10 multiple choice questions and five minutes to answer them, on the region you have just studied.
+Almost every week.
+A mini quiz – 10 multiple choice questions and five minutes to answer them, on the region you have just studied.
 They are only open for a couple of days so be on the lookout for them.

 What is a reflection paper?